 STEAM and Nature

-From investigating wind, shadows and weather to observing, describing and drawing the different shapes of clouds, all constitutes STEAM learning and highlights its relevance and relationship with nature.
+From investigating wind, shadows and weather to observing, describing and drawing the different shapes of clouds, all constitute STEAM learning and highlights its relevance and relationship with nature.

 To further explore the different aspects of STEAM learning, I decided to take learning beyond the classroom by organizing a visit to the farm for the children at Prometheus.
 Initial reactions ranged from that of awe and curiosity to that of wonder and excitement.